Mengjie-Guo/solution-for-kickstart2020-RoundG/README.md

 # Solution-for-kickstart2020-RoundG

-## problem descrition and analysis and clear code for each problem in kickstart2020-RoundG
+Problem descrition and analysis and clear code for each problem in kickstart2020-RoundG